JMeenaal/Hotel_Business_Understand_Improve_Revenue/Hotel_Business_Understand_Improve_Revenue/Milestone 2/README.md

 To classify guests, I created specific logic to group them into meaningful segments based on their booking behavior.

 For spending habits, I created a calculated column based on the ADR.
-Guests paying above 128 are classified as High Spenders, those paying between 122 and 127 are Medium Spenders, and anyone paying below 122 is considered a Low Spender.
+Guests paying above 128 are classified as High Spenders, those paying between 122 and 127 are Medium Spenders and anyone paying below 122 is considered a Low Spender.

 For loyalty, I compared the Total Bookings against New Bookings.
 This allowed me to separate First-time guests from Loyal returning guests in the visual analysis.